 Please contact the ERC here for more information or to schedule a session.

-Thematic workshops built around pre-determined topics are offered throughout the school year.
-Participating educators explore the museum’s collections, learn about connecting art with their curriculum, and receive resources to engage students in close looking and critical thinking.
+Thematic workshops and teacher events provide opportunities for educators to explore the museum’s collections, learn about engaging students with art, and receive resources to support close looking and critical thinking.

 Teacher Advisory Board

 The volunteer Teacher Advisory Board is made up of active educators from the greater Kansas City metro region.
 Board members teach a range of subjects: art, elementary general education, middle and high school social studies, English language arts, STEM, and special education.